Rainbow Flag consists of six stripes, with the colors red, orange, yellow, green, blue, and violet

 Discovering Important Places

 Thanks to those who have followed the progress of Phase I, attended the community meetings, and participated in online surveys.
-Led by MdM Historical Consultants, Phase II will build on the preliminary research and historic places roster developed during Phase I and will deliver a final report for public use at the end of the year.
+Phase II of this project began in July 2024 with a community kickoff meeting.
+Past meeting summaries and slides are available.
+Led by MdM Historical Consultants, Phase II builds on the preliminary research and historic places roster developed during Phase I and has delivered a final report for public use.

 Please visit the Email Alerts page to sign up to receive alerts from the RHDC when future Phase II community meetings are scheduled.